Arna8285/deep-learning-final-project/final-report.md

 # Project Title
-Image Classification using Convolutional Neural Networks (CNNs) and MLP on Real-World Scene Images
+Image Classification using Convolutional Neural Networks (CNNs) and Multilayer Perceptron (MLP) on Real-World Scene Images

 # 1. Problem Statement

+Image classification is a fundamental problem in computer vision where the goal is to assign a label to an input image.

+In this project, the objective is to build and compare two deep learning models:

+- Convolutional Neural Network (CNN)
+- Multilayer Perceptron (MLP) as a baseline

-The goal of this project is to develop deep learning models capable of automatically classifying real-world scene images into predefined categories:
+The models are trained to classify real-world scene images into six categories:

 - buildings
 - forest